 Optometrists Network includes twelve advertising-free patient education web sites and our FIND A DOCTOR free referral directory (eye doctors).
 No member or user registration is required to access our sites.
 Our ad-free information is sponsored by our O.D.
 Members (who are Doctors of Optometry or Optometrists).

-Convergence Insufficiency (CI) is the leading cause of eyestrain, blurred vision, double vision (diplopia), and/or headaches.
+Convergence Insufficiency (CI) is the leading cause of eyestrain, double vision (diplopia), and/or headaches.
 The National Institutes of Health, National Eye Institute, and Mayo Clinic have proven that in-office Vision Therapy is the most effective treatment for this common vision disorder.
 This site was launched September 2005.
-Updated with new scientific research in October 2008.

 Also available at visionstories.com.
 Over